Getting started

 Learn how to configure and receive webhooks from ImageKit securely.

-ImageKit uses webhooks to notify your application when an event happens in your account.
-Webhooks are particularly useful for asynchronous events such as video encoding and extension processing during upload.
+ImageKit uses webhooks to notify your application when an event occurs in your account.
+Webhooks are particularly useful for asynchronous events such as video encoding and extension processing during uploads.

 Steps to receive webhooks